 Congenital heart defects affect about 1% of the population.
 Approximately 40,000 children are born each year with a heart condition that falls within this classification.
 Below are some common questions that adult patients and parents of children with congenital heart defects often have.

 I am an adult that had a heart defect at birth.
 I haven't had any problems with my heart in a long time, and I am seeing an adult cardiologist.
 Is there another type of doctor who specializes in my condition that I should see?

-As you enter adulthood, it can be somewhat confusing on what type of cardiologist to visit and you may find yourself running into roadblocks if you don't see the right one.
-The American College of Cardiology and the American Heart Association has developed guidelines for taking care of adult patients with CHD.
-The most important factor is to find a doctor who is knowledgeable about these rules.
+As you enter adulthood, it can be somewhat confusing to navigate what type of cardiologist to visit.
+You may find yourself running into roadblocks if you don't see the right one.
+The problems that may develop in ACHD patients are often quite different than those typically cared for by a general adult cardiologist.

-Congenital heart disease is detected in 10% of adults for the first time.
+While most patients are diagnosed during childhood, about 10% of adults with congenital heart disease are first diagnosed as adults.
 While this can be a frightening diagnosis, remember there are available resources, programs and specialists to help you and your family manage this disease.

 Editor's note: This article was originally published on Oct.
 6, 2014.